binodmanandhar/git-crash-course/readme.md

 #### FLOW

-- Workflow 1
+- Workflow 1 (Attached to a GitHub repository, contain one or more Jobs, Triggered upon Events)
-  - Job 1
+  - Job 1 ( Define a Runner - execution environment )
-    - Step 1
+    - Step 1 ( Execure a shell script or an Action, Can use customs or third-party actions)
     - step 2
   - Job 2
     - Step 1